thegooddocsproject/templates/logging/about-logging.md

 ### About the "Logging example" Section

-If you get called late at night and you're trying to debug a problem, not knowing how to interpret a logfile because there is no example of what to expect is extremely frustrating.
+It can be extremely frustrating to get a call late at night when you're trying to debug a problem, if you don't provide an example of how to interpret a logfile.

 If you can describe what you will see in the log file, it will be immensely helpful to the person trying to fix a critical issue at 2 am in the morning.